 The FTA distinguishes normal and special cases.
 To test whether it matters if special cases are included in the analysis or not we compare the distributions of taxable income for normal cases to the pooled distribution (normal and special cases).
 Unfortunately, the FTA stopped to publicly report data for special cases after tax period 1993/94.
 Therefore we compare two distributions for a rather old dataset.
 However the FTA key figures does report aggregate statistics (e.g. percentiles) based on a pool of all cases (normal and special) for more recent periods which allow us to do a corresponding analysis for 2011 as well.

 1993/94 the pooled data set of normal and special cases has a slightly higher density at the lower end compared to data based with only normal cases (see Figure 4 top middle).
 Special cases appear to have a slightly lower median income and their distribution is more skewed.
 Therefore special cases are more polarized than normal cases.
 Put simply: the population of special cases 1993/94 hold considerably more tax units with low incomes than does the population of normal cases.
 As the special cases consist of a broad mix of individuals it remains unclear which factor explains the differences of both distributions.
 Possible explanations can be immigrants partly concentrating in lower income percentiles, low income artists who belong to the special cases or a more technical selection effect: tax units not liable for taxation throughout the whole year are special cases; those cases might have lower incomes, e.g. if they moved and stopped working.
 To get a more complete picture we can look how the two distributions relate to each other in 2011 (see Figure 4 top right).
-2011 the picture is similar but more apparent: Special cases appear more frequent around the lower percentiles of the pooled distribution ), however 2011 there is a more noteworthy effect in the upper part of the distribution.
+2011 the picture is similar but more apparent: Special cases appear more frequent around the lower percentiles of the pooled distribution, however 2011 there is a more noteworthy effect in the upper part of the distribution.
 According to Figure 4 we can attribute this effect to the top percentiles.
 This gives credibility to the thesis that rich immigrants whose number increased between 1994 and 2011 drive the effect.

 Influence of non-taxed